St. Louis Auto Accident Attorneys

 What should I do if the other driver doesn’t have insurance?

-Padberg, Corrigan & Appelbaum works on a contingent fee basis.
-That means a case does not cost our clients anything if we don’t recover money for them.
-If we do recover money through a settlement or judgment, we receive a percentage of that amount in addition to being paid back any expenses incurred prosecuting the case.
+The St. Louis auto accident law firm of Padberg, Corrigan & Appelbaum works on a contingent fee basis.
+This means clients will not pay anything if we don’t recover money for them.
+If our legal team secures a settlement or judgment, we will receive a percentage of the award, in addition to reimbursement for any expenses of prosecuting the case.